-Before working with suppliers, you’ll need to create a restaurant inventory list based on of your menu and recipes.
+Before working with suppliers, you’ll need to create a restaurant inventory list based on your menu and recipes.
 Remember when you began the creative work of generating ideas for your menu and testing them for your target market?
 Now’s the time to use what you’ve learned to select your final dishes.
 From there you’ll be able to organize your inventory list so you can start getting quotes and ordering from suppliers.

 In this section, we’ll tell you how to finalize your menu and create your restaurant inventory list.

 Your inventory is tied to your menu, and any decisions you make about your menu will affect the procurement of your ingredients.
 When choosing your final dishes, you’ll want to strike a balance between creativity and practicality.